mukesh4139/hate2wait-Backend/README.md

 # hate2wait-Backend

-This is a rails backend system with two models - Item and Review.
-Item is any object which can be reviewed.
-Each item in the backend can have many reviews.
+This is a rails backend system with two models - Client and Token.
+Each Client in the backend can request as many tokens.

 ## Dependencies
             * Ruby Version    : 2.1.2